THE HIGHLAND RAILWAY SOCIETY

 The Society's email chatline enables members to quickly exchange information.
 Queries raised usually generate quick replies, and even if the original question cannot be answered, interesting discussion takes place.

 One of the Society's strengths is its very warm welcome and friendly nature and new members are quickly made to feel very welcome.
-Membership costs just £12.50 per year or £10.00 if you are 65 or over.
-Junior membership is available to those under 16 at £6.
+Membership costs just £18 per year.
+Click here to see our Rules.

-If you would like to join, contact the Membership Secretary at the address shown below or download our membership form using the link below (pdf format).
+If you would like to join, contact the Membership Secretary at the address shown below or download our Membership Form as a pdf file.